JuliaPOMDP/ParticleFilters.jl/README.md

 ### Filters

 The basic particle filter type is `SimpleParticleFilter`.
 The constructor takes two arguments, a model and a resampler (and an optional random number generator).
 Resampling behavior including the number of particles can be controlled by specifying the resampler (see below).
-The filter works in three steps
+The filter works in four steps

 1. Sample states from the input belief
 2. Simulate each state forward 1 time step